All Products

 • When you push data using an API or an SDK, the field names in the application are not case-sensitive.

-• Pushing data using an API or an SDK is subject to limits on frequency and size.
-These limits vary by application.
+• Data push frequency and size are subject to limits that vary by application.
 For more information, see Limits.

 • After you upload data, check the return value.
-To prevent data loss, you must retry the operation if certain error codes are returned, such as error code 3007.
+To prevent data loss, retry the operation if certain error codes are returned, such as error code 3007.
 Data processing is asynchronous.
-A return value of "OK" only indicates that the system successfully received the data.
-Errors that occur during data processing appear in the console.
-You must promptly check the console for error messages.
+A return value of "OK" only indicates that the system received the data.
+Errors that occur during processing appear in the console.
+Check the console promptly for error messages.

 • The size of data in a POST request is limited.
 If the total size of the documents that you upload exceeds 2 MB before encoding, the server rejects the request and returns an error.